kbmcconnell/PersonalPrivacyGuide/README.md

 | Google | [How to de-Google your life](https://proton.me/blog/how-to-de-google) |

 # Reduce Digital Footprint
-Try Googline yourself and look at the results.
+Try Googling yourself and look at the results.
 What did you find?

 Publicly available information about you can be used:
 - in targeted ads